Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 The practical effects are significant:

 • No FIRB approval required for residential property purchases.
 Buyers from most other countries pay FIRB application fees of several thousand dollars per purchase and face restrictions on existing dwellings.
-SCV-holding Kiwis pay nothing and face no restrictions.
+I am running a few minutes late; my previous meeting is running over.

 • Eligibility for first home buyer stamp duty concessions in most states, provided you meet the residency and use criteria.

-Two importantpractical points.
+Two important practical points.
 First, the SCV must be active.
 Confirming current status before signing a contract is cheap insurance — VEVO (the Department of Home Affairs’ free Visa Entitlement Verification Online service at vevo.homeaffairs.gov.au) returns instant confirmation.
 Second, some Australian state stamp duty regimes apply foreign-purchaser surcharges to certain non-permanent residents.
-SCV holders are generally exempt, but the wording differs state by state, and confirming with a property lawyer or accountant before exchange is worthwhile.

 Australian Home Loan Basics for Kiwi Buyers